-The UK Climate Change Act (2008)102, alongside legal instrument for each of the Devolved Administrations (e.g. Climate Change (Scotland) Act 2009; Climate Change (Emissions Reduction Targets) (Scotland) Bill (now amended with a 2045 deadline for delivery of zero carbon); Environment (Wales) Act 2016, set emissions reductions targets for the UK and DA's.
-There is as yet no formal recognition that peatland restoration and optimal management can play a significant role in achieving
+The UK Climate Change Act (2008)97, alongside legal instrument for each of the Devolved Administrations (e.g. Climate Change (Scotland) Act 2009; Climate Change (Emissions Reduction Targets) (Scotland) Bill (now amended with a 2045 deadline for delivery of zero carbon); Environment (Wales) Act 2016), set emissions reductions targets for the UK and DA's.
+There is, as yet, no formal recognition that peatland restoration and optimal management can play a significant role in achieving these targets, in part because emissions from degraded peatlands have not yet been fully considered in national emissions accounting.

-100 Emmett, Bridget; Bell, Chris; Chadwick, David; Cheffings, Chris; Henrys, Peter; Prosser, Havard; Siriwardena, Gavin; Smart, Simon; Williams, Bronwen.
-2016 Options for a new integrated natural resources monitoring framework for Wales.
-Phase 1 project report.
-Bangor, UK, NERC/Centre for Ecology & Hydrology, 57pp.
-(CEH Project no. C05945) http://nora.nerc.ac.uk/id/eprint/515663/1/N515663CR.pdf these targets, in part because emissions from degraded peatlands have not yet been fully considered in national emissions accounting.
 However, some of the preliminary analyses on the potential carbon savings from restoration have translated into explicit inclusion of peatlands in national level policy related to reducing emissions (e.g. the 5th Carbon budget; Scotland's Climate Change Plan) even though restoration targets in the e.g. Climate Change Plan are set to achieve the more accepted biodiversity benefits of restoration.
 'Prosperity for All: Low Carbon Wales 2019' similarly highlights peatland management in relation to the potential emissions reductions, in anticipation of a likely future change to the UK Emissions Inventory to more appropriately account for peatland emissions.
 Other environmental legislation has been largely updated to reflect international changes in legislation, for example, the Conservation of Habitats and Species Regulations (2017) Act and the Environment Act (Wales) 2016.
 Peatlands also feature in policy documents aimed to fulfil the statutory requirements of conservation legislation.
 For example, the Nature Recovery Plan for Wales (2015), the 2020 Challenge for Scotland's Biodiversity, and Biodiversity Strategy for Northern Ireland to 2020 all explicitly make reference to peatland conservation and restoration aims, although not all have explicit targets.
 Biodiversity 2020: A strategy for England's wildlife and ecosystem services, on the other hand, does not specifically reference peatland.